imjoy-team/ImJoy/web/public/docs/development.md

 with or without the plugin engine.

  * If the **Plugin Engine** is running, there are three api functions for **all** types of plugins to access the local file system: `api.showFileDialog`, `api.getFileUrl`, `api.getFilePath`.
 Specifically for **Python plugins** running on the plugin engine, files can be directly loaded and written to the file system with standard python file operations.
- **[TODO] add links**

  * If the **Plugin Engine** is not running, the only way for **JavaScript or Web Python plugins** to access files is ask the user to drag a file, a set of files or a folder directly into the ImJoy workspace.
 This will render a window with the file/folder content.
 These data can then be accessed by the plugins and be processed.
-For exporting result files, `api.exportFile` function can be used to trigger a download. **[TODO] add links**
+For exporting result files, `api.exportFile` function can be used to trigger a download.

 ## Plugin file format
 The ImJoy plugin file format (shared by all Plugin types)  is built up on html format with customized blocks (inspired by the `.vue` format).
 It consists of two mandatory blocks `<config>` and `<script>`, and other optional blocks including `<docs>`, `<window>`,`<attachment>`,`<link>` and `<style>`.
 For `<style>`, you can also set the `src` attribute.